-A message from Ronald G. Saindon, Director of Public Safety:
+A message from Timothy Farwell, Acting Director of Public Safety:

 At the University of Southern Maine, learning takes place not only in the classroom, but all over campus, and we in the Department of Public Safety believe that we have some important lessons to offer.

-We teach lessons in personal safety through programs and presentations in classrooms, residence halls, at community events and through information that is available in a variety of pamphlets and on our website.
-Our people reinforce these lessons every day as they walk, bike and drive across campus, interacting with students, faculty, staff and visitors, making themselves a highly visible and approachable presence.
+We teach lessons in personal safety through programs and presentations in classrooms, residence halls, at community events, and through the information that is available in a variety of pamphlets and on our website.
+Our people reinforce these lessons every day as they walk, bike, and drive across campus, interacting with students, faculty, staff and visitors, making themselves a highly visible and approachable presence.

 We are constantly working to ensure that our department is a model of proactive Community Oriented Policing that can be emulated by universities and police in small and mid-sized communities across the nation and around the world.

-– Ronald Saindon, Chief of Police & Director of Public Safety
+– Timothy Farwell, Acting Chief of Police & Director of Public Safety